excellent reviews view over 10000 reviews

 What Happens When Your Mower Blades are Dull?

-At L&S Engineers, we understand the importance of maintaining your lawn mower blades.
-As the UK's leading supplier of spare parts for plant hire, construction, and groundcare, we're here to help you understand when your lawn mower blades need replacing and the impact of using a mower with dull blades.
+Maintaining your lawn mower blades is crucial for optimal performance.
+As a leading supplier of spare parts for plant hire, construction, and groundcare in the UK, we help you identify when to replace your lawn mower blades and the consequences of using dull ones.

-We've therefore compiled this FAQ to answer your most common questions about lawn mower blades..
+This FAQ addresses your most common questions about lawn mower blades.

 How can I tell if my lawn mower blades are dull?

-3. Visible Nicks or Dents: Inspect your blades regularly.
-If you see visible nicks, dents, or any other signs of physical damage, it's time to replace or sharpen the blades.
+3. Visible Nicks or Dents: Regularly inspect your blades.
+If you notice nicks, dents, or other damage, it’s time to sharpen or replace them.

-4. Inefficient Cutting: If you have to make multiple passes over the same area to cut the grass properly, your blades might be dull.
+4. Inefficient Cutting: If you find yourself making multiple passes to achieve a clean cut, your blades are likely dull.

-5. Uneven Grass Height: After mowing, if the grass appears uneven in height, it could be a sign that your mower blades are dull and not cutting properly.
+5. Uneven Grass Height: If the grass is uneven after mowing, it suggests that the blades are not cutting effectively due to dullness.

 What will dull mower blades do?

-Dull blades tear the grass instead of cutting it cleanly.
-This can lead to a yellow or brown hue on your lawn after mowing, as the torn grass tips die off.
+Dull blades tear grass instead of cutting it cleanly.
+This can result in a yellow or brown appearance on your lawn, as the torn tips die off.

 What does a bad mower blade look like?

-A bad or dull mower blade often has visible signs of wear, such as nicks, dents, or a lack of sharpness to the touch.
+A dull or damaged mower blade typically shows signs of wear, such as nicks, dents, or a lack of sharpness.
 Always disconnect the spark plug before inspecting the blade for safety.

 How can I tell if my lawn mower blade is dull?

-If your blade has visible nicks, dents, or doesn't feel sharp to the touch, it's likely dull.
-Again, remember to disconnect the spark plug before inspecting the blade.
+If the blade has visible nicks, dents, or feels dull to the touch, it’s likely time for sharpening or replacement.
+Remember to disconnect the spark plug before checking.

 How long do lawn mower blades last?

-The lifespan of a lawn mower blade depends on several factors, including the type of grass you're cutting and how often you mow.
-If the blade is being sharpened every 20 to 25 hours of use, an operational lifespan is approximately 100-200 work hours.
+The lifespan of a lawn mower blade varies based on factors like grass type and mowing frequency.
+Sharpening every 20 to 25 hours of use can extend the operational lifespan to about 100-200 hours.

-However, we generally recommend inspecting your blades at least once a year.
+Inspect your blades at least once a year for best results.

 When should I replace lawn mower blades?

-At L&S Engineers, we're committed to providing you with the highest quality spare parts and expert advice.
-If you have any further questions about lawn mower blade maintenance or any other machinery spares, don't hesitate to get in touch with our team.
+At L&S Engineers, we provide high-quality spare parts and expert advice.
+For further questions about lawn mower blade maintenance or other machinery spares, reach out to our team.